Are humans good or evil by nature?

 And I don’t know exactly how it’s going to happen, and I don’t think I have to.
-Love is in me, and in you, but it is bigger than both of us, too.
-Love is original; love is primary; and love ultimately wins.
+But, Love is in me, and in you, but it is bigger than both of us, too.
+Love is original, love is primary, and Love ultimately wins.

 If you enjoyed this post, please consider sharing it on social media.

 If you enjoyed this post, you might also like this post.

 The word Enchirdion is the Greek for handbook or manual.